vernellm/myPortfolio/README.md

 Hello and Welcome to my portfolio!

-My name is Vernell Mangum, I am a graduate from The University of New Orleans with a Bachelor's Degree in Computer Sciece.
+My name is Vernell Mangum, I am a graduate from The University of New Orleans with a Bachelor's Degree in Computer Science.
 I am currently living In New Orleans, LA and I am open to any job opportunities, remote work or on-site.